Mico52000/Tayartak/README.md

 -- After choosing the flights you will be asked to pay for the reservation and you will be redirected to stripe gateway to pay the requested amount.

--- When the payment is completed you will see a summary of your reservation with all the needed details.
+-- When the payment is completed you will have a chance to pick your seats and then view your Ticket.

 -- You can also edit your chosen seats or change a different flight for your reservation from your reservations list.
 You can go there by choosing My Reservations button from the navigation bar.